drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Source SHALL export the data for the reporting year following the code systems, value sets and rules outlined in the UDS Manual for the specific reporting year.

 **NOTE:** The filtering of resources for the reporting year will be performed based on the patient and visit qualification rules within the UDS Manual for the reporting year.
+Not all resources associated with a Patient compartment are relevant for an UDS+ submission.
+The UDS Manual specifically outlines types of visits that are eligible and types of visits that are not eligible.
+Similarly the UDS Manual identifies the types of services that can be included in an UDS+ report.
+Please refer to the UDS manual to determine the specifc codesystems and valuesets that should be used for filtering of the Patient data.

 * The Data Source SHALL support the SMART on FHIR Backend Services Authorization as outlined in the previous sections.